Dream Big With These 5 Room Addition Ideas for Small Homes

 Build a countertop over your washer and dryer with custom cabinets overhead.
 If you own top-loaders, skip the shelf and instead opt for shorter cabinets with a drying bar underneath.
 Utilize vertical space with wall hooks, a fold-out ironing board, and slim wall organizers.

 After storage, prioritize noise reduction to minimize disturbance in adjacent rooms.
-Place vibration pads under the machines to reduce low-frequency noise by up to 30%.
+Place vibration pads under the machines to reduce low-frequency noise.
 For additional soundproofing, add a door sweep and cover your machines with a curtain like this Sun Zero Extreme Norway Curtains.

 Styling advice: